 Workers worried for their future paying close attention to Alberta election

-When Debbie Labrecque took a job as a heavy equipment operator at the coal mine in Wabamun, Alta., she thought she would work there until retirement.
+When Debbie Labrecque took a job as a heavy equipment operator at the coal mine near Wabamun, Alta., she thought she would work there until retirement.

 "I thought, 'Here's my opportunity to jump on, make good money, work towards my retirement, and not have to worry about what I do for the rest of my life,' " said Labrecque, 50.